How To Bet On Super Bowl 2024 In Alabama

 The San Francisco 49ers will take on the Kansas City Chiefs at Allegiant Stadium on Sunday, February 11th, 2024.
 The Super Bowl is scheduled to kickoff at 6:30 p.m.
 ET or 5:30 p.m.
 CST on CBS.
 Jim Nantz and Tony Romo will be broadcasting the game, which is actually a rematch of Super Bowl LIV.
 In 2020, the Chiefs defeated the 49ers 31-20, as Patrick Mahomes won his first-ever Super Bowl MVP award.

 Reba McEntire will get things started with the national anthem, followed by a rendition of “America is Beautiful” by Post Malone.
-The entertainment will continue during the Pepsi Halftime Show, when eight-time Grammy Award-winning artist Usher is expected to put on a show-stopping performance.
+The entertainment will continue during the Apple Music Halftime Show, when eight-time Grammy Award-winning artist Usher is expected to put on a show-stopping performance.

 Find a quick breakdown of all of the details that you need to know about Super Bowl 2024 below.